sintrb/EditOnline/README.md

 # EditOnline
-A online file editor by Python.
+A online file editor by Python base on Ace.js.

 ## How to use
 1.run command: python EditOnline.py